Karakoram: Exploration

 Due to its altitude and ruggedness, the Karakoram is much less inhabited than parts of the Himalayas further east.
-European explorers first visited early in the 19th century, followed by British surveyors starting in 1856.
+European explorers first visited in the early 19th century, followed by British surveyors starting in 1856.

-The Muztagh Pass was crossed in 1887 by the expedition of Colonel Francis Younghusband and the valleys above the Hunza River were explored by General Sir George K. Cockerill in 1892.
+The Muztagh Pass was crossed in 1887 by the expedition of Colonel Francis Younghusband, and the valleys above the Hunza River were explored by General Sir George K. Cockerill in 1892.
 Explorations in the 1910s and 1920s established most of the geography of the region.

 The name Karakoram was used in the early 20th century, for example by Kenneth Mason, for the range now known as the Baltoro Muztagh.
 The term is now used to refer to the entire range from the Batura Muztagh above Hunza in the west to the Saser Muztagh in the bend of the Shyok River in the east.

 Floral surveys were carried out in the Shyok River catchment and from Panamik to Turtuk village by Chandra Prakash Kala during 1999 and 2000.

 Geology and glaciers

 The Karakoram is in one of the world's most geologically active areas, at the plate boundary between the Indo-Australian plate and the Eurasian plate.

-A significant part, somewhere between 28 and 50 percent, of the Karakoram Range is glaciated covering an area of more than 15,000 sqkm, compared to between 8 and 12 percent of the Himalaya and 2.2 percent of the Alps.
+A significant part, somewhere between 28 and 50 percent, of the Karakoram Range is glaciated, covering an area of more than 15,000 sqkm, compared to between 8 and 12 percent of the Himalaya and 2.2 percent of the Alps.
 Mountain glaciers may serve as an indicator of climate change, advancing and receding with long-term changes in temperature and precipitation.
-The Karakoram glaciers are slightly retreating, unlike the Himalayas where glaciers are losing mass at significantly higher rate, many Karakoram glaciers are covered in a layer of rubble which insulates the ice from the warmth of the sun.
+The Karakoram glaciers are slightly retreating, unlike the Himalayas, where glaciers are losing mass at a significantly higher rate, many Karakoram glaciers are covered in a layer of rubble which insulates the ice from the warmth of the sun.
 Where there is no such insulation, the rate of retreat is high.